-The people making decisions at your place of work have bought into the concept of group synergy, the belief that combined abilities of people in groups produce equals more creative ideas than individuals working alone.
-Despite the fact that most research points in the opposite direction, your assignment is to work with a group to come up with brilliant new solutions.
+The concept of group synergy, the belief that combined abilities of people in groups produces better ideas than individuals is often praised.
+However, most research points in the opposite direction.
+Suppose your assignment is to work with a group to come up with new solutions to age old problems, or maybe create a plot for a new movie.
 What can you do to improve your chances of at least some modicum of success?

-Then, realize why people fear loss of status if they share their knowledge and creativity.
-This is a legitimate concern and there is no easy solution to this problem.
-However, skillful facilitation helps.
-A facilitator needs to refrain from making own contributions while openly acknowledging the contribution of others.
-Skill in mediating a discussion also enables a more equitable contribution from various members.
 How often have you been in a group discussion in which one of two people spend most of the time talking?
+Skill in mediating a discussion enables a equitable contribution from various members.
 Take a timer and explain the time limits.
 After people have used up their allotted minutes, they must be silent and listen to others.
 This spreads the contribution made by various members and forces them to consider the importance of what they are actually saying.

 Finally, choose a variety of activities to get out of the rut of group brainstorming sessions.
-Tell the group that they should try to push the limits in their attempt to come up with creative solutions.
-Let them question and critique each other’s work (but not each other as people.)
+Let the people question and critique each other’s ideas (but not each other as people.)
 Alternate between group and individual activities, with individual activities taking place away from the presence of the group.
-Simply having others around, possibly looking over your shoulder, tends to limit on the job creativity.
-Try improvisational tasks that do not require collaboration with others, such as design of a facility, coordination of an activity, or explanation of a theory.
-Alter the required mode of output so that group members produce results that are verbal, visual, constructed, active, quantitative and qualitative.
+Simply having others around, possibly looking over your shoulder, tends to limit creativity.
+Try improvisational tasks that do not require collaboration with others, such as explanation of a theory.
+Finally, alter the mode of output so that group members produce results that are verbal, visual, constructed, active, quantitative and qualitative.

 By now you should realize that it takes far more time for a group to produce creative ideas than an individual.
 However, the bonus to this method is the sense of is community and connectedness.
-You also have more viewpoints for promoting the acceptance of the creative ideas, if and when the group actually produces them.
+More varying viewpoints promotes the acceptance of the creative ideas…. if and when the group actually produces them.